Last Updated: 5/23/22 | May 23rd, 2022

 Before I first went traveling in 2006, I had these expectations in my head , based on nothing but my imagination and popular culture.

-My trip was going to be a non-stop adventure filled with colorful and exciting people.
+My trip was going to be a nonstop adventure filled with colorful and exciting people.
+Crazy things were going to happen to me.
 I’d make friends everywhere.
 I’d be talking to strangers on buses.
-Locals would be inviting me out places.
-I’d be drinking a latte, strike up a conversation with my beautiful waitress and then the next thing I’d know we’d be at a wine bar with her teaching French.
-It was going to be just like those articles I’d read or movies I saw on travel.
+Locals would invite me out for drinks.
+I’d be sipping a latte, strike up a conversation with my beautiful waitress, and then the next thing I’d know, we’d be at a wine bar, staring into each other’s eyes while she taught me French.

 Then I went overseas.

-There I was, on the road and alone.
+It’s a valid concern and, for us to whom socializing doesn’t come naturally, it’s a challenge.
 But let me tell you: it’s a lot easier than you think.

 There are a lot of people traveling solo.